hydraulic-institute/edb/source/03_fluid-flow-III/01_general.md

 and the velocity head in feet for any fluid in a circular pipe of the same diameter as that specified in each table for rates of flow in gallons per minute.
 The values of the friction head (h<sub>f</sub>) in feet of fluid per 100 feet of pipe apply to any fluid having a kinematic viscosity, v  = 0.00001216 square feet per second
-(1.130 centistokes) which is the value for pure fresh water at 60° F.*** The friction heads are average values for pipes having the £/D values given in the tables, where (£) is a li near measure of the absolute roughness of the pipe walls and (D) is the internal diameter of the pipe.
+(1.130 centistokes) which is the value for pure fresh water at 60° F.*** The friction heads are average values for pipes having the £/D values given in the tables, where (£) is a linear measure of the absolute roughness of the pipe walls and (D) is the internal diameter of the pipe.
 Further information on the roughness parameter is given in Section IV.

 The tabulated values of (h<sub>f</sub>) are in feet of pure fresh water (60° F) per 100 feet of new clean steel